chsantoshkumar211/File-upload/readme.md

 ## Impact

+- The attacker can get a webshell and execute various commands,browse system files and browse local resources etc.
+- Make a phishing page in the website
+- Make a permenant XSS in the website
+- Uploaded sensitive files might be accessible by unauthorised people.
+- Uploaded files might trigger vulnerabilities in broken libraries/applications on the client side.
+- Uploaded files might trigger vulnerabilities in broken libraries/applications on the server side.
+- Uploaded files might trigger vulnerabilities in broken real-time monitoring tools.

+The impact of this vulnerability is high, supposed code can be executed in the server context or on the client side.
+The likelihood of detection for the attacker is high.
+The prevalence is common.
+As a result the severity of this type of vulnerability is high.
 ### Explore it yourself :
  make a PHP file to test the vulnerability locally in your system with the code mentioned here.
  ## shell.php